dexidp/dex/Documentation/getting-started.md

 `./bin/dex-worker --db-url=$DEX_DB_URL --key-secrets=$DEX_KEY_SECRET --email-cfg=static/fixtures/emailer.json.sample --enable-registration=true --log-debug=true &`

 Now you have a worker which you can authenticate against, listening on `http://0.0.0.0:5556`, which is the default.
-Note that the default issuer URL (which can be changed on --issuerURL) is `http://127.0.0.1:5556`.
+Note that the default issuer URL (which can be changed on --issuer) is `http://127.0.0.1:5556`.
 The issuer URL is the base URL (i.e. no query or fragments) uniquely identifying your dex installation.

 Note: the issuer URL MUST have an `https` scheme in production to meet spec compliance and to be considered reasonably secure.